(last updated at 5:00 p.m. EST May 11, 2021)

-Florida Gov. Ron DeSantis initiated a mandatory stay-at-home order that ran through April.
+Florida Gov. Ron DeSantis in early May 2021 lifted all statewide mask mandates and has loosened restrictions on public gatherings and other COVID-19 restrictions.
+Florida had initiated a mandatory stay-at-home order that ran through April 2020.
 The state closed entertainment venues and prohibited large gatherings.
 The order allowed for essential trips from home and the operation of essential businesses, which included construction and manufacturing that supports critical supply chains.

 Miami-Dade County Mayor Carlos Gimenez issued a stay-at-home order a week prior to the statewide action.

 On May 11, 2021, Florida Department of Children and Families launched OUR Florida, or Opportunities for Utilities and Rental Assistance.
 The program benefits Florida families and landlords facing economic hardship due to the coronavirus pandemic.

 The Florida Manufactured Housing Association said the OUR Florida program will distribute more than $800 million in emergency rental assistance funds.
 Earlier, the U.S. Department of the Treasury issued $1.4 billion in emergency rental assistance to Florida, with approximately $529 million distributed directly by local governments with populations over 200,000.
 The remaining funds will be disbursed by DCF through the OUR Florida program.